mattmess1221/starlette-caches/docs/index.md

 # Introduction

-`asgi-caches` provides middleware and utilities for adding server-side HTTP caching to ASGI applications.
+`starlette-caches` provides middleware and utilities for adding server-side HTTP caching to ASGI applications.
 It is powered by [`aiocache`](https://aiocache.aio-libs.org/en/latest/), and inspired by Django's cache framework.

 !!! warning
     This project is in an "alpha" status.
 Several features still need to be implemented, and you should expect breaking API changes across minor versions.